Degenerate coupled-cluster theory: Numerical Tests

 \section{Numerical Tests}

-The $\Delta$CC methods through the FCI limit have been applied to the same group of small molecules as that previously used in the general-order CC,\cite{hirata_cc} EOM-CC,\cite{hirata_eomcc} and IP- and EA-EOM-CC benchmarks.\cite{hirata_ipeomcc} They are compared with the general-order CI, EOM-CC, and SUMRCC methods through the FCI limits as well as with the general-order $\Delta$MP (Ref.\ \onlinecite{deltamp}) and Feynman--Dyson MBGF methods\cite{Hirata2017,Hirata_PRA2024} through the nineteenth order.
-The SUMRCC method refers to the one postulated in Sec.\ \ref{sec:newSUMRCC}.
-The CI and CC methods are characterized by the truncation order ($k$) of the cluster (and linear) excitation operators, specified by suffixes:\ S ($k=1$), SD ($2$), SDT ($3$), SDTQ ($4$), SDTQP ($5$), SDTQPH ($6$), SDTQPHS ($7$), and SDTQPHSO ($8$).\cite{note_acronym} See Refs.\ \onlinecite{hirata_cc,hirata_eomcc,hirata_ipeomcc,Hirata_PRA2024} for the geometries, basis sets, whether the frozen-core and/or frozen-virtual approximations are invoked, and other technical details.
+The $\Delta$CC and QCC methods through the FCI limits have been applied to the same group of small molecules previously used in the general-order CC,\cite{hirata_cc} EOM-CC,\cite{hirata_eomcc} and IP- and EA-EOM-CC benchmarks.\cite{hirata_ipeomcc} They are compared with the general-order CI and EOM-CC methods through the FCI limits as well as with the general-order $\Delta$MP (Ref.\ \onlinecite{deltamp}) and MBGF methods\cite{Hirata2017,Hirata_PRA2024} through the nineteenth order.
+The CI and CC methods are characterized by the truncation order ($k$) of the cluster (and linear) excitation operators, specified by suffixes:\ S ($k=1$), SD ($2$), SDT ($3$), SDTQ ($4$), SDTQP ($5$), SDTQPH ($6$), SDTQPHS ($7$), and SDTQPHSO ($8$).\cite{note_acronym} See Refs.\ \onlinecite{hirata_cc,hirata_eomcc,hirata_ipeomcc,Hirata_PRA2024} for the geometries, basis sets, whether the frozen-core and/or frozen-virtual approximations are invoked, and other details.

 In all cases, the orbital reference is the determinant with an equal number of $\alpha$- and $\beta$-spin electrons obeying the aufbau principle, whose orbitals are determined by the spin-restricted HF method.
-The zeroth-order energy ($E_{II}^{(0)}$) of the $I$th determinant, by which the degeneracy is judged, is the sum of the occupied HF orbital energies.
+The zeroth-order energy ($E_{II}^{(0)}$) of the $I$th determinant, by which the degeneracy is judged, is the sum of the occupied HF orbital energies of each orbital reference.

 When evaluating the performance, the computational cost and its size-dependence should be factored in.
-Although the costs of the determinant-based algorithms scale exponentially with the number of spin-orbitals ($n$) regardless of the method's rank, the intrinsic size-dependencies of the costs are as follows: $\Delta$CCS scales as $O(n^4)$, $\Delta$CCSD as $O(n^6)$, $\Delta$CCSDT as $O(n^8)$, or $k$th-order $\Delta$CC as $O(n^{2k+2})$.
-The CI, EOM-CC, and SUMRCC methods scale identically as the $\Delta$CC method of the same rank.
-The $\Delta$MP2, $\Delta$MP3, and $\Delta$MP4 methods scale as $O(n^4)$, $O(n^6)$, and $O(n^7)$, respectively, in the thoroughly optimized algorithms.\cite{shavitt} An MBGF method has the same scaling as the $\Delta$MP method of the same perturbation order.
-The $O(n^5)$ integral-transformation step is excluded from the cost.
+Although the costs of the determinant-based algorithms scale exponentially with the number of spin-orbitals ($n$) regardless of the method's rank, the intrinsic size-dependencies of the costs are as follows:\ $\Delta$CCS scales as $O(n^4)$, $\Delta$CCSD as $O(n^6)$, $\Delta$CCSDT as $O(n^8)$, or the $k$th-order $\Delta$CC as $O(n^{2k+2})$.
+The CI, EOM-CC, and QCC methods scale identically as the $\Delta$CC method of the same rank.
+The $\Delta$MP2, $\Delta$MP3, and $\Delta$MP4 methods scale as $O(n^4)$, $O(n^6)$, and $O(n^7)$, respectively, if the algorithms are thoroughly optimized.\cite{shavitt} An MBGF method should have the same scaling as the $\Delta$MP method of the same perturbation order.
+In the above, the $O(n^5)$ integral-transformation step is excluded from the cost.